Aldyy123/sekawanmedia/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+### Information about this project

+- This project is using [Tailwind CSS](https://tailwindcss.com/) for styling.
+- This project is using React Version ``18.2.0``
+- This project is using Next.js Version ``13.5.2``
+-

+### Account User

+It is have 2 account user, admin and user.
+You can login with this account:

+- Admin
+  - Email:johndoe@email.com
+  - password : 12345678
+  - role : admin
+  - name : John Doe
+- User
+  - Email:janedoe@email.com
+  - password : 12345678
+  - role : user
+  - name : Jane Doe
 ## Learn More

 To learn more about Next.js, take a look at the following resources: